 Status: Two sensors were installed approximately at the 79' elevation about two (2) feet from the Clyde-Bergerman heat flux sensors.
-One of the slag sensors failed due to contractor error, however the other sensor has been successfully installed complete with all necessary electronics.
-Preliminary data has been evaluated against an adjacent heat flux sensor supplied under the Clyde-Bergermann supply.
-These results indicate further testing is required.
+An independent report has been issued which indicates that the slag sensors do not have a repeatable correlation with the heat flux sensors.